 1. Cost

 When it comes to cost, there is a big difference between hiring a nanny and a babysitter.
-A nanny typically requires more of an investment as they are usually hired on either a full-time or part-time basis for longer periods.
+A nanny typically requires more of an investment as they are usually work as a full-time or part-time basis for longer periods.

 Nannies also tend to have higher qualifications than babysitters, such as experience in childcare and education.